arbor-sim/arbor/doc/concepts/morphology.rst

   morphology
     Morphologies in Arbor are modelled as a set of one dimensional :term:`cables <cable>` of variable radius, joined together to form a tree.
 Only :ref:`cable cells <modelcablecell>` support custom morphologies in Arbor.
-Morphologies can be created by :ref:`loading a file<morph-formats>` with a cell description, or by manually constructing one from a :term:`segment tree`.
+Morphologies can be created by :ref:`loading a file<formatsmorph>` with a cell description, or by manually constructing one from a :term:`segment tree`.

 A segment tree and a morphology can both describe the exact same cable cell geometry, and if you create a morphology *from* a segment tree, they do!
 The two descriptions differ in two ways: